-We’re past the halfway point of the Premier League 2020-21 season, and at this point you are who the table says you are — whether that be title contenders, top-four contenders (or pretenders) or odds-on favorites for relegation.
+We’re officially into the final stretch in the Premier League 2020-21 season, and at this point you are who the table says you are — whether that be title contenders, top-four contenders (or pretenders) or odds-on favorites for relegation.

 [ MORE: Premier League stats ]

-Plenty of the big boys struggled early in the season, while Liverpool and Tottenham raced out ahead of the pack, but it’s now Manchester City miles ahead of Manchester United and Leicester City in the Premier League title race.
+Plenty of the Premier League’s big boys struggled early in the season, while Liverpool and Tottenham Hotspur raced out ahead of the pack, but it’s now Manchester City who are miles ahead of Manchester United and Leicester City in the Premier League title race.

 In short, the Premier League standings have been — and will continue to be — wild on multiple fronts as we charge full speed ahead into the second half of the campaign.

 [ MORE: How to watch PL in the USA ]

 While it looked a foregone conclusion very recently that Fulham, West Brom and Sheffield United would all be relegated to the Championship, the Cottagers got red-hot for about a month and quickly reeled in Newcastle United.
 Perhaps they have enough left in the tank to take that battle to their final-day clash with Newcastle — perhaps not.

 It is no longer early days, but there will still be plenty of twists and turns ahead because, well, this is the Premier League.

 [ VIDEO: Premier League highlights ]

 Here’s a look at the latest Premier League table, which we will update throughout the 2020-21 season.